opencog/opencog/opencog/nlp/microplanning/README.md

 - test-atomspace.scm

     Populating the atomspace with example atoms.
-The main input are defined at the variable `test-sal`, which is a `SequentialAndLink` containing a group of logic atoms, RelEx2Logic style.
+The main input are defined at the variables `test-declarative-sal` & `test-interrogative-sal`, which are `SequentialAndLink` containing a group of logic atoms, RelEx2Logic style.
 In addition, each node is supported by the corresponding OpenCog RelEx style output.

 ## Algorithm